darkovasiljkov/Cartoonifying_Image_OpenCV/README.md

 # Cartoonifying_Image_OpenCV
-<b> This program works using Python + OpenCV library.
+<b> As a CS student, this was my final project for subject called *Digital Processing of an image*.
+The program works using Python + OpenCV library.
 It converts digital image to cartoon image.
 (Cartoonifying Image Effect) </b>

 <hr>